-Increased accessibility to high-quality reference genomes through partnerships with global genome consortia are providing high-quality, contiguous, well annotated genome assemblies that include both short and long read data and scaffolding approaches (e.g., VGP, Bat1K, Bird10K; Rhie et al., 2021; Teeling et al., 2018; Zhang, 2015), both for intensively managed threatened species and their close relatives (Whibley, Kelley, & Narum, 2020).
+While linkage mapping and cytological techniques can be used to characterize SVs (Deakin et al., 2019), here we focus on the approaches most likely to be accessible to the conservation genetics community.
+Partnerships with global genome consortia (e.g., Vertebrate Genomes Project, Rhie et al., 2021; Earth BioGenome Project, Lewin et al., 2018; Nature and Zoonomia Consortium, Genereux et al., 2020) are providing increased accessibility to highly contiguous, well-annotated genome assemblies generated from both short and long read data and long-range scaffolding approaches for many species, including those of conservation concern and their close relatives (Whibley, Kelley, & Narum, 2020).
 As costs of generating and analyzing WGS data continue to drop, a growing number of conservation genomicists working on species beyond global genome consortia are investing in the assembly and annotation of high-quality reference genomes.
-We readily recognize that not all conservation programs are able to access the resources or sample quality to generate a high-quality, contiguous, well annotated reference genome, nor do we recommend this action for all threatened species.
-However, as described below, this investment is a near necessity for the accurate characterization of de novo SVs, particularly if the goal is to characterize a broad range of SV types.
-Further, as described below, if the goal is to characterize SVs-including complex SVs-across the genome, a pangenome is invaluable (Figure 2).
+We readily recognize that not all conservation programs are able to access the resources or sample quality to generate a high-quality, well annotated reference genome, nor do we recommend this action for all threatened species.
+Where there is a clear hypothesis that SVs may be impacting a particular gene or region, comparative approaches (Alonge et al., 2020; Weissensteiner et al., 2020), and target capture methods (vonHoldt et al., 2017) may be the most cost-effective, especially if a reference genome from a closely related species can be leveraged instead.
+However, as described below, investment in a high-quality reference genome is a near necessity for accurate and precise SV discovery and genotyping, particularly if the goal is to characterize a broad range of SV types for downstream functional analyses (e.g., investigating the genomic basis of traits linked to fitness).
+Further, if the goal is to characterize a large proportion of SVs-including large and/or complex SVs-across the genome, integration of multiple reference genomes provide a powerful tool for accurately characterizing genome-wide variation and may facilitate genotyping across multiple variant classes (i.e., both SNPs and SVs; Figure 2).

-Figure 2: Decision tree for characterizing structural variants (SVs).
+Figure 2: Decision tree for characterizing structural variants (SVs), including large and/or complex SVs.
 See text for details.
-PacBio = Pacific Biosciences; ONT = Oxford Nanopore Technologies.
+Chromatin conformation capture methods include Hi-C, Omni-C, and Pore-C. PacBio = Pacific Biosciences; ONT = Oxford Nanopore Technologies.
 Choi et al., (2009); Iannucci et al., (2021).